 Scope

-This Part of ISO/IEC 29500 defines a set of conventions for packaging one or more interrelated byte stream (part) as a single resource (package).
+This document defines a set of conventions for packaging one or more interrelated byte streams (parts) as a single resource (package).
 These conventions are applicable not only to Office Open XML specifications as described in Parts 1 and 4 of this Standard, but also to other markup specifications.

 Normative References